functorz-tech/momen_doc/buildUI/text-input.md

 No configuration is needed when applying list filter conditions to the input box value.
 Configuration updates automatically with real-time input changes.
 {% endhint %}

-2. Loss of Focus Behavior
+2. Loss of Focus action

 Triggered when the input box loses focus, e.g., when the user clicks elsewhere or finishes typing.\